mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/tutorials-main.md

 ---
 title: "Comprehensive DataGate Tutorials for Beginners"
-description: "This collection of tutorials provides step-by-step guidance on using DataGate with Visual Studio, covering installation, configuration, and development of applications using the DataGate database."
+description: "This collection of tutorials provides step-by-step guidance on using DataGate with Visual Studio."
 ---

 ## In This Section